supermemo-wiki/SuperMemo.Wiki/blogs/naess/futureofsupermemo.md

 I made a simple AHK script which allows me to extract things from any website and leaving a highlight on the site, which will remain there even if you shut down your computer (the highlights are saved locally).

-This is done with simple copy paste function and chrome extension called highlighter https://chrome.google.com/webstore/detail/highlighter/fdfcjfoifbjplmificlkdfneafllkgmn
+This is done with simple copy paste function (you can ask me for the script in discord, it's too dirty currently to be released) and chrome extension called highlighter https://chrome.google.com/webstore/detail/highlighter/fdfcjfoifbjplmificlkdfneafllkgmn

 github for the highlighter: https://github.com/jeromepl/highlighter